 For 16 years we lived on the Willamette River that flows through the middle of Portland.

 We raised our son aboard our 40 ft. navy Launch.

 I converted the upper deck into my art studio and used it to paint large wonderful urban river vistas during the warmer months and porthole views in the winter.

 Then the boat sank, capsizing in a winter storm.

 I ran a studio gallery for a couple years after that.

 Then we settled into a charming area in Rainier, along highway 30.

-Now I look for the character of this little town.
-Sitting on a hill, overlooking the Columbia, it promises many opportunities for more wonderful urban river paintings.
+Now I look for the character of this little town, nestled on a hill, overlooking the ‘mighty’ Columbia River.

 There are a lot of opportunities for wonderful urban river paintings here.